Doc-CoB: Enhancing Document Understanding with Visual Chain-of-Boxes Reasoning: Methodology

 Existing document understanding corpora lack the annotations required by Doc-CoB.
-To address this, we construct an automatic data generation pipeline (Figure \ref{fig:mainfigure}) that uses a reliable commercial MLLM as the linguistic annotator and a robust layout analysis tool as the visual annotator.
-Starting from widely used document datasets, we retain their images and question–answer pairs $(X_I, Q, A)$, where $X_I$ denotes the image, $Q$ the query, and $A$ the ground-truth answer.

-For each $X_I$, we apply MinerU \cite{wang2024mineruopensourcesolutionprecise}, an open-source high-precision layout analysis tool, to obtain a set of layout boxes $B=\{b_i\}_{i=1}^{|B|}$.
+To address this, we construct an automatic data generation pipeline (Figure \ref{fig:mainfigure}) that uses GPT-4o as the linguistic annotator and MinerU \cite{wang2024mineruopensourcesolutionprecise}, a layout analysis tool, as the visual annotator.
+Starting from widely used document datasets, we retain their images $X_I$, question $Q$ and answer $A$.
+For each $X_I$, we apply MinerU to obtain a set of layout boxes $B=\{b_i\}_{i=1}^{|B|}$.
 These boxes serve as the visual primitives for subsequent reasoning.